 Poly B piping was inexpensive and easy to install and use as a replacement material, which is why so many professionals in North America chose to use it.
 Besides cost-effectiveness, it also saved a lot of labor and time.
 According to the Government of Alberta's report on Poly B piping, it's estimated that just under 150,000 homes in Alberta have polybutylene components in their plumbing.

 How Do You Identify Polybutylene Piping?

-If you have a grey pipe running through your home, that might be Poly B. It’s easily identified by its light grey colour and continuous permanent markings that indicate size, pressure rating and several other pieces of information.
+If you have a grey pipe running through your home, that might be Poly B. It’s easily identified by its light grey color and continuous permanent markings that indicate size, pressure rating, and several other pieces of information.
 They are often stamped with “PB2110” or a different code and have a diameter of 1/2 inch to one inch.

 Poly B pipes in Calgary are more likely to have copper or brass fittings and copper crimping rings, but may also have plastic insert fittings with either aluminum or copper bands.

 Unless you ask a house inspector or your local plumber to point it out, it may be tricky to identify Poly B because some copper pipes have been found to use Poly B material at junctures, installed to link copper stub-outs that feed plumbing fixtures.

 Where Should You Look For Polybutylene Pipes In Homes?